 Cryptocurrencies have been doing very well in 2020.
-The crypto space has been taking advantage of the pandemic due to their image as a good store of value against the falling fiat currencies.
-Bitcoin itself has been making good gains, and it has successfully proven itself as the digital gold in the time of uncertainties like this year.
+The crypto space has been taking advantage of the pandemic due to its image as a good store of value against the falling fiat currencies.
+Bitcoin itself has been making good gains, and it has successfully proven itself as the digital gold in times of uncertainties like this year.

 The History And Use Cases